-this is a catalogue for all of the art-ish work i've made over the years. each project has its own slide and one could, starting with the most recent, go back through all of them, if one was so inclined. each entry contains program notes, media info, and a sample of the work itself. happy hunting.
+this is a catalogue for all of the art-ish work i've made over the years. each project has its own slide and one could, starting with the most recent, go back through the lot, if one was so inclined. each entry contains program notes, media info, and a sample of the work itself. happy hunting.

 null_sets explores the gap between data and information. made in conjunction with ornl and consisting of a set of images (plus a free app), this project stems from an interest in glitches, code-breaking, and translation. the null_sets script encodes text files as images, making it possible to visualize both the size and architecture of large-scale data sets through an aesthetic lens.